Kevin03YZFR1/voxtral_wyoming/README.md

   - ./output/audio:/output/audio
 ```

-Audio files are automatically saved to `./output/audio/` on your host machine with timestamp-based filenames that include the first 100 characters of the transcribed text (e.g., `audio_20251011_203145_123456_Hello_world_this_is_a_test.wav`).
-Special characters in the transcription are replaced with underscores for filesystem safety.
+Audio files are automatically saved to `./output/audio/` on your host machine.
+You may need to adjust file permissions of that folder first.

 **⚠️ Warning:** Audio files may contain sensitive information.
 Ensure proper access controls are in place when enabling this feature.